nerobbin/20161214_hydropatterning/README.md

 File Descriptions

-/hypocotyl_water_potential_calculator and /root_water_potential_calculator

-These folders contain files related to estimation of tissue water potentials for growing hypocotyls and roots.
+/hypocotyl_water_potential_calculator and /root_water_potential_calculator contain files related to estimation of tissue water potentials for growing hypocotyls and roots.

 -coefficients_solutions_and_matrices.xlsx: Summary of matrices used to solve the systems of equations for calculating water flow rates and water potentials.